StarIitNova/SNCL/README.md

 developed with that in mind.
 Extra modules may be added at any time, but things like the primary makefile should not be so heavily modified that it can no longer ouput the libsncl binary in the proper directory or for object/dependency files to populate directories that should be clean.

+Alongside the guidelines above, ensure that you submit tests with any new API you add and ensure all tests pass.
+Pull requests that do not provide adequate testing won't be merged until testing is provided, although if I actually want the library to be included within SNCL, I might make the tests myself.

 For information on building, see below.